DataBaby20/Apollo/Engineering.md

 Note: You can acquire certifications in other cloud technologies such as AWS, AZURE and GCP; the links to these cloud certifications can be found in the *READ_ME* file.
 All other skills are necessary.Some of the resources are not free , but can be taken on audit.
-Also try and partake in virtual internships or bootcamps
+Also try and partake in virtual internships or bootcamps.